 To address deficiencies raised in Namibia's MER, NPOs should not be included as DNFBPs in order to meet the requirements of recommendation 8.
-Since Namibia does not currently have a prudential regulator or legislative framework for the regulation of all NPOs, it is proposed that NPOs be dealt with in terms of the FIA.
-The FATF Standards require that NPOs are subject to a risk assessment for TF, and until such time that the regulatory framework is established, the FIC is responsible for supervising or monitoring categories of NPOs identified at risk of terrorist financing abuse.
+Since Namibia does not currently have a prudential regulator or legislative framework for the regulation of all NPOs, it is proposed that NPOs be dealt with in terms of the

+FIA under a newly inserted provision, section 35A.
+The FATF Standards require that NPOs are subject to a risk assessment for TF in terms of R.8.
+Until such time that the regulatory framework is established, the FIC is responsible for supervising or monitoring categories of NPOs identified as a risk of money laundering, terrorist financing and proliferation financing abuse.